 Not only that, but Amazon now has a location in most parts of the world.
 So the possibility of getting a great guitar is almost endless.

 Because Amazon does such a great job in treating their customers right, we like to suggest instruments from them.
-And so If you are looking to buy a guitar, be sure to look at our gear reviews as well.
-We have done the heavy lifting so you can grab a great instrument much faster!
+And so If you are looking to buy a guitar, be sure to check out more of our pages for helpful insight.
+We have done the heavy lifting, so you can grab a great instrument much faster!

 Sweetwater is located in the USA and is another great option for a guitar purchase.
 They are one of the largest online musical instrument retailers in the US.

 They are another company that strives for customer satisfaction.
-They have a review rating on sitejabber of 4.5 (at time of writing).
-And over 900 reviews!
+They have a rating on sitejabber of 4.5 (at time of writing).
+And over 900 people have chimed in!

 There are hundreds of players who trust them because of the great service they get from Sweetwater.
-And most of the sales engineers are well educated about the products.
+And most of the sales engineers are well-educated about the products.
 Not only that, but they have a 480,000 square foot warehouse and an inventory that has something for everyone.

 Guitar center serves many players monthly with online sales.
 Hundreds of players buy gear online and have pleasant experiences.